Appboy/appboy-ios-sdk/README.md

 1. Go to https://dashboard.appboy.com and create an account
 2. Add a new App Group by clicking the + sign in the left column
-3. [Read our iOS Getting Started documentation](https://appboy.zendesk.com/forums/22065493-iOS-Documentation) to integrate Appboy into your app
+3. [Read our iOS Getting Started documentation](https://appboy.zendesk.com/forums/22065493-iOS-Documentation) to integrate Appboy into your app.
+Ensure you're using Xcode 5.

 If you have questions, please contact [support@appboy.com](mailto:support@appboy.com).